What is it Really Like to Stay in a Hostel?

 I’ve stayed at ones that held pizza nights where you had to order your pizza the day before and the price was nicely discounted, and others that organized cook-outs on holidays.
 Some hostels include breakfast or offer it at a charge, just like hotels do.

 Mealtimes can be very social.
-Whether you’re traveling along or with other people, go hang out in the hostel’s bar or restaurant and strike up a conversation.
+Whether you’re traveling alone or with other people, go hang out in the hostel’s bar or restaurant and strike up a conversation.

 You could end up with a fun 30 minute chat or a new best friend.
 The best hostels can end up feeling like home.